mesmacosta/java-certification/simulator-notes/README.md

 * `$JAVA_HOME/jre/lib/ext` is the place to put the jars that you don't want to specify in `classpath`.
 * `import java.lang.Integer.*` is valid.
 It's trying to import all static inner classes, then they could be used without specifying `Integer`, anymore.
 There are no public inner classes in `Integer`, but nevermind that :P
 * `Thread.sleep(long)` doesn't accept an `int`.
 Be careful!!
 * The `native` keyword means the implementation will be written in another language - such as platform-dependent C, for instance.
-Therefore, the declaration `public void native method()` is ok.
+Therefore, the declaration `public void native method();` is ok.
 * It's not ok for an message of an assert to have collateral effects.
 Asserts also shouldn't verify the values being passed as parameters to an public method.
 Asserts are appropriate to check the parameters being passed to private methods and to check the result of any method.
 * `String.replace(char, char)` and `StringBuilder.replace(int, int, String)` are equivalent.
 * On object deserialization, the first class in the hierarchy that isn't `Serializable` will have it's default (no-arg) constructor called.
 If it doesn't have one, an `InvalidClassException` will be called.